anur0n/academic-personal-webpage-kickstart/content/post/image-captioning-&-search/index.md

  - Tokenize the captions.
 This gives us a vocabulary of all of the unique words in the data.
  - Limit the vocabulary size to the top 5,000 words (to save memory).
 We'll replace all other words with the token "UNK" (unknown).
  - Create word-to-index and index-to-word mappings.
- - We pad all sequences to be the same length as the longest one.
+ - We pad all sequences to be the same length as the longest one with <start>, <end> tokens.

  ### Captionning Model
  The model architecture is inspired by the Show, Attend and Tell paper.